×

 Machine Learning

-Machine Learning is a method of data analysis that gives the computer the task not only of sorting and processing big data, but also of analytical model building.
-As a branch of artificial intelligence, machine learning gives systems the power to learn from data by identifying patterns and make informed decisions with almost no human involvement.
+Machine learning is a method of data analysis that gives the computer the task not only of sorting and processing big data, but also of analytical model building.
+As a branch of artificial intelligence, machine learning gives systems the power to learn from data by identifying patterns and making informed decisions with almost no human involvement.

 Machine Learning & Artificial Intelligence: Crash Course Computer Science #34